 - a.
-The FFP rate for Title IV-E Placement Maintenance (PM) and Adoption Assistance (AA) will be 55.64 percent through September 30, 2011; 55.07 percent October 1, 2011 through September 30, 2012 and a projected 54.68 percent October 1, 2012 through September 13, 2013.
-These FFP rates are NOT the enhanced FFP rates related to the American Recovery Reinvestment Act (ARRA).
+The federal financial participation (FFP) rate for Title IV-E Placement Maintenance (PM), Adoption Assistance (AA) and Subsidized Permanent Legal Custodianship (SPLC) will be 55.07 percent October 1, 2011 through September 30, 2012 and a projected 54.68 percent October 1, 2012 through September 13, 2013.
 The FFP rates for training and administration remain at 50 percent.
 The counties can assume continuation of these FFP rates until further notice. - b.
-Title XX and IV-B for FY 2012-13: Counties must budget based on their FY 2011-12 final allocation. - c.
-Temporary Assistance for Needy Families (TANF) funds for FY 2012-13: Counties must budget based on their FY 2011-12 final allocation.

-- d.
-The State Act 148 and county level funds will be determined by first subtracting all other source revenues from total allowable costs, and applying the appropriate, required reimbursement percentage to approved services. - e.
-Counties must not budget Human Services Development Fund (HSDF) dollars for FY 2012-13.
-Revenue adjustments to remove HSDF funds from the NBPB for FY 2011-12 and FY 2012-13 must be completed.
+Title XX and IV-B for FY 2013-14: Counties must budget based on their FY 2012-13 final allocation. - c.
+Temporary Assistance for Needy Families (TANF) funds for FY 2013-14: Counties must budget based on their FY 2012-13 final allocation. - d.
+The State Act 148 and county level funds will be determined by first subtracting all other source revenues from total allowable costs, and applying the appropriate, required reimbursement percentage to approved services.